codefortulsa/tulsa-county-desk-blotter-api/README.md

 # tulsa-county-inmate-information-center-api
-JSON wrapper for tulsa county desk blotter report PDF.
+JSON wrapper for tulsa county inmate information center PDF reports.

 ##Installation
 This API runs on node.js.
 It was written against v6.9.1 but should generally